matthieu-bt/business-guide/source/quickstart/signature.rst

 =============================

-With Skribble, you can keep the look and feel of your handwritten signature when signing electronically.
-The visual signature customiser allows you to create your personal visual signature and customise its appearance to your needs.
-When signing documents with Skribble, you can place your visual signature on a document in addition to your electronic signature.
+Skribble users can keep the look and feel of their handwritten signature when signing electronically.
+The visual signature customiser allows customising visual signature to your needs.
+When signing documents with Skribble, the visual signature can be placed on a document in addition to the electronic signature.

 To customise your visual signature, you will have to switch to My Skribble first.

 From your Skribble Business dashboard:

 - Click the **My Skribble** icon in the lower-left